All Episodes

 Okay?

-So the only country that could do this and would do it, would be Iran.
+So the only country that could do this and would do it would be Iran.

-So then why would a CNN using all anonymous sources and as did the Wall Street Journal, I have to be fair, and then Kirby basically try to back away from the inevitable fact that Iran is the driver of Hamas terrorism and every other terror group in the Middle East.
+So then why would a CNN using all anonymous sources, as did the Wall Street Journal, I have to be fair, and then Kirby basically try to back away from the inevitable fact that Iran is the driver of Hamas terrorism and every other terror group in the Middle East.

-I said I'll apologize if I'm wrong about Iran, but on this planet, there is no other nation that could accomplish this.
+I said, I'll apologize if I'm wrong about Iran, but on this planet, there is no other nation that could accomplish this.

-So why is Kirby and CNN?
+So why is Kirby and CNN, why are they throwing this out?

-The only reason is there's one reason only.
+The only reason is, there's one reason only.

-They Biden administration does not want to confront Iran.
+The Biden administration does not want to confront Iran.

 That is insane to me.